 Under the Companies Law, an 'independent director' is either an external director or a director appointed or classified as such who meets the same non-affiliation criteria as an external director, as determined by the company's audit committee, and who has not served as a director of the company for more than nine consecutive years.
 For these purposes, ceasing to serve as a director for a period of two years or less would not be deemed to sever the consecutive nature of such director's service.
-However, as our shares are listed on the Nasdaq Global Market, we may also classify directors who qualify as independent directors under the relevant non-Israeli rules, as 'independent directors' under the Companies Law even if they serve for a period longer than 9 consecutive years.
-Each of our directors, other than Dr. Anat Cohen-Dayag, who also serves as our Chief Executive Officer, meets the 'independent directors' criteria under the Companies Law.
+However, as our shares are listed on the Nasdaq Global Market, we may also classify directors who qualify as independent directors under the relevant non-Israeli rules, as 'independent directors' under the Companies Law.
+In addition, 'independent directors' may be elected for additional terms that do not exceed three years each, beyond the 9 consecutive years, provided that, if the director is being re-elected for an additional term or terms beyond the 9 consecutive years, the audit committee and board of directors must determine that, in light of the director must be re-elected by the required majority of shareholders and subject to the terms specified in the Companies Law.
+Each of our directors, other than Dr. Anat Cohen-Dayag, who also serves as our chief executive officer, meets the 'independent directors' criteria under the Companies Law.